Short on time? Then the key things to know are:

 Can I have skin-to-skin contact with my baby if I’ve had a Caesarean section?

 Skin-to-skin contact can be practiced following any birth.
-Skin-to-skin contact following a c section is most definitely recommended and can almost always be facilitated.
+Skin-to-skin contact following an emergency or elective c section is most definitely recommended and can almost always be facilitated.

 Benefits of skin-to-skin contact after birth